Skip to main content

 Geology

 The Monti Simbruini consist of thick sequences of Mesozoic platform limestones heavily karstified to create an extraordinary underground drainage system.
-The mountains function as a massive natural water reservoir, absorbing precipitation through the porous limestone and releasing it through springs that have supplied Rome since antiquity.
+[1] The mountains function as a massive natural water reservoir, absorbing precipitation through the porous limestone and releasing it through springs that have supplied Rome since antiquity.
 Surface karst features include dolines, poljes, and extensive limestone pavements on the high plateaus.
-The Pertuso springs, one of Italy's largest karst resurgences, demonstrate the mountains' hydrogeological significance.
-Deep caves have been explored to several hundred meters depth.
+The Pertuso springs represent one of the most significant karst resurgences in Lazio, demonstrating the mountains' hydrogeological importance.
+Deep caves have been explored to several hundred metres depth.

 Climate And Weather

-The park receives the highest precipitation in Lazio, exceeding 1,800mm annually on the highest peaks, justifying its ancient name.
-Snow covers the summits from November through April, with significant depths accumulating in sheltered positions.
+The park receives the highest precipitation in Lazio, exceeding 1,800 mm annually on the highest peaks, justifying its ancient Latin name sub imbribus.
+[1] Snow covers the summits from November through April, with significant depths accumulating in sheltered positions.
 Winter temperatures on the high plateaus can drop below minus 15 degrees during cold spells.
 Summers are cool and pleasant at elevation, rarely exceeding 25 degrees on the upper slopes.
 The combination of heavy precipitation and permeable limestone creates the hydrogeological conditions that make these mountains Rome's water tower.

 Human History